-There might well remain a pair of pink cars on F1's grid this season, with Haas and Williams both reportedly courting former Racing Point sponsor BWT.
+There might well be a pair of pink cars on F1's grid after all this season, with Haas and Williams both reportedly courting former Racing Point sponsor BWT.

 The Austrian water treatment systems company concluded its four-year partnership with Lawrence Stroll's team at the end of last year in the wake of Racing Point's decision to rebrand itself as Aston Martin F1 and drape its car in the legendary manufacturer's historic British racing green.